kunai-project/kunai/README.md

 * **Is it compatible with my OS/Kernel ?** : Check out [the compatibility page](https://why.kunai.rocks/docs/compatibility)
 * **What kind of events can I get ?** : Please take a read to [events documentation](https://why.kunai.rocks/docs/category/kunai---events)
+* **Which version should I use ?**: If it is just to test the tool, use the latest build as it is always the best in terms of features and bug fix.
+However keep in mind that events in "non stable" version are subject to change.

 # How to build the project ?